welkinhealth/slate/source/index.html.md

 ## Phone Numbers

-Manage the availible phone based contact methods for a [patient](#patients).
+Manage the available phone based contact methods for a [patient](#patients).
 Phone based contact methods are call and sms.

 Each patient phone number has it's own consents and opt in status.
 When setting the consent flags on a phone number